 - Product description: This is where you want to both describe and sell your product.
-Include important details that shoppers will want to know as part of their purchase decision.
+Include important details shoppers want to know as part of their purchase decision.

 - Media: Add product photos, 3D models, and videos.

-- Pricing: Set the product price, as well as currencies, taxes, sale pricing, and cost per item (more on these later).
+- Pricing: Set the product price, currencies, taxes, sale pricing, and cost per item (more on these later).

-- SKU number: An optional unique code assigned and used to internally identify each product, which helps with tracking and reporting.
+- Stock keeping unit (SKU) number: An SKU is an optional unique code assigned and used to internally identify each product, which helps with tracking and reporting.

-- UPC code: The manufacturer-assigned product number.
-If you’re selling books, this would be the ISBN number.
+- Universal product code (UPC): The manufacturer-assigned product number is called a UPC.
+If you’re selling books, this would be the ISBN.